 On May 21, China held its first-ever naval exercise with Myanmar in yet another sign of Beijing’s deepening security role in the subregion, even amid lingering uncertainties about its rise.

-This week witnessed another notable first in China’s defense ties with Southeast Asia as Beijing held its inaugural naval exercise with Myanmar in the Gulf of Martaban.
+This week, in another notable development, Beijing held its inaugural naval exercise with Myanmar in the Gulf of Martaban.
 The one-day joint exercise followed a port call in Thilawa by the PLAN warships.

 China’s defense ministry said the exercise focused on subjects including communication, formation maneuver, and joint search and rescue operations.
 No additional details were publicly disclosed.